Pidgeot/python-lnp/readme.txt

 ============================
 If you want to make your own executable, you can do that.
 This is particularly useful on OS X, which doesn't have any good way of launching a Python script directly from Finder.

-The code is prepared for different executable generators on each platforms: pyinstaller on Windows and Linux, and py2app on OS X. If you want to use a different one, you'll need to do the appropriate modifications yourself.
+The executables are built using PyInstaller.
+If you want to use a different executable generator, you'll need to do the appropriate modifications yourself.

 These instructions are tested with Python 2.7, but should work with 3.x as well.
 You may be able to substitute "easy_install" with "pip install".

 Note:
-  The resulting executable must be placed in the same directory as the LNP.py script is currently placed.
+  The resulting executable must be placed in the same directory as the LNP.py script is currently placed (it should be next to your Dwarf Fortress folder, and the LNP data folder).
 This is because it relies on a specific directory structure in order to find the Dwarf Fortress folder, as well as utilities, graphics packs, etc.

 Windows
 -------